-In Jordan, buildings in mixed-use areas usually include commercial service facilities on the ground floors.
+In Jordan, buildings in mixed-use areas will usually include commercial services' facilities on the ground floors.
 Therefore, the mixed-use areas have been taken into consideration when analysing the access to Commercial Activities.

 Commercial and mixed land use within the GAM is limited to 2.8%.
-As depicted in the map, commercial activities are most evident in the districts around the city centre and along main roads.
+As depicted in the map, Commercial Activities and activities are most evident in the districts around the city centre and along main roads.
 Consequently and in accordance to the commercial accessibility map presented in GAM's Performance and City Resilience report, access to commercial services is highest along main roads and in the downtown area, and decreases moving outwards.
 The south and north are well served, however, access to Commercial Activities is extremely limited in the east of GAM, this is due to the extremely low population density.
-Some low density areas in the far west of GAM also have limited access, while according to the map, the built up areas in the west seem to have good access.
+The west of GAM also has limited access, however, according to the map, the built-up area in the west seems to have good access.

-Based on the SDG indicator analysis of access to public services within 15 and 30 minutes walking distance, 78.9% and 97% of GAM's population have access to commercial activities within 15-minute walking distance and within 30-minutes walking distance, respectively.
+Based on the SDG indicator analysis of access to public services within 15 and 30 minutes walking distance, 78.9% and 97% of GAM's population have access to Commercial Activities within 15-minute walking distance and within 30-minutes walking distance, respectively.

-Furthermore, local standards indicate that the service catchment radius of commercial activities is 500 meter.
-Accordingly, 93.5% (338.3 km2) of GAM's urban area is fully served with commercial activities, while 6.5% (23.5 km2) have no commercial facility coverage.
+Furthermore, local standards indicate that the service catchment radius of Commercial Activities is 500 meter.
+Accordingly, 93.5% (338.3 km2) of GAM's urban area is fully served with Commercial Activities, while 6.5% (23.5 km2) have no commercial facility coverage.